jelledevleeschouwer/Bonjour_log/README.md

 ##### 27 Feb '15 11h -  Debugging.
 Debugged the code written last week, and pushed the changes.
 Going to implement the dns functions in the DNS module today.

+##### 27 Feb '15 12h -  Devon Branch.
+Did some examining in the Devon-branch.
+Seems this branch already includes a some of the generic functionalities I was planning on implementing myself in the DNS common code.
+Still no possibility of adding Authority or Additional records and inserting multiple resource records though.